psychemedia/eurydice-resources/resources/eurydice_bodies_funerals_and_memorials.md

 The greatest sacrificc of human life happened on the south coast of England, on account of the 318 lives lost by the foundering the Eurydice off the Isle of Wight on thfe 24th of March, 1878.

 ---
+TEXT

+Another heart-warming story, though one we might also imagine being tinged with indignant anger, relates to a sailor who had not sailed on the Eurydice, as plnned, but had embarked on another, and not thought to write home in the intervening period, _"either from want of opportunity or indifference"_!

+---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0002941/18791112/037/0004
 Hampshire Independent
 Wednesday 12 November 1879